-Amanda W. Denton’s practice focuses on intellectual property and technology law.
-Denton previously served as an attorney with a nationally-renowned entertainment law firm, and as Counsel for Policy and International Affairs at the U.S. Copyright Office.
+Amanda W. Denton is of counsel to the firm.
+Denton's practice focuses on intellectual property and technology law.
+She previously served as an attorney with a nationally-renowned entertainment law firm, and as Counsel for Policy and International Affairs at the U.S. Copyright Office.
 Her experience, representing companies in the protection and enforcement of their most valuable intellectual assets in the U.S. and in foreign markets, includes: